Categories

 By richmiller66

 My name is Richard Miller.
-I am currently an Assistant Headteacher (Personal Development) at a secondary school in Suffolk, UK.
-I teach history, citizenship, sociology and cultural capital for pupils aged 11-18.
+I am currently the Director of Personal Development at a secondary school in Suffolk, UK.
+I teach citizenship, sociology and cultural capital for pupils aged 11-18.
 I am particularly interested in teaching more able pupils and looking for innovative and creative approaches to learning and teaching.
 I use the blog as my reflective journal - the views I share are 'work in progress'!